tonsky/tonsky.github.io/_posts/2014-06-17-reinventing-git-interface.md

 So, we can view a Git repository not only as a series of periodical backups, but also as a series of changes applied on top of one another.
 Deltas are easier to comprehend and more directly represent “work done” (you usually think in terms of what was changed rather than entire repo state).
 They also enable a rich set of interactions with repo we’ll call “delta algebra”.

 Main operations of delta algebra are: combine deltas (squash), split delta into two, reverse delta.
-We’ll also need some brigde to/from commits, specifically getting delta from commit and creating commit from delta.
+We’ll also need some bridge to/from commits, specifically getting delta from commit and creating commit from delta.
 Given that, all sort of Git magic can be expressed: rebase, cherry-pick, revert, commit reordering.
 Important thing to understand is that they all are based on a very basic delta operations&nbsp;— in essence, we always take _these_ changes, combine/<wbr>split/<wbr>reverse/<wbr>reorder them, and then apply them _there_.
-You won’t need nothing more than that.
+You won’t need anything more than that.

 <div class="anim_cont">
   <div class="anim" style="background-image: url(squash@2x.png);"></div>